Key takeaways:

 You can add more users depending on your Google Workspace plan.
 For example, Business Starter, Standard, and Plus plans typically limit users to 300, while Enterprise plans have no stated upper limit.

-You will need to own a domain name and connect it to your Workspace account during the setup process.
+You will need to own a domain name and connect it to your Workspace account during setup.